DanNduati/Ceedling-embedded-tdd/README.md

 </center>

 ## <b>Description</b>
 Here's another ceedling TDD repo in this one i do things a bit differently to the previous TDD approach(writing tests for an already existing application) which turned out to be really difficult.
-So on this project ill be starting use the following approach:
+So on this project ill be using the following tdd cycle:

 ### Cycle
 1. Write a test, and watch it fail.